|I.||Billing and Payment Deadlines|

-Payment of Fall 2018 tuition and fees must be received in the Office of Billing and Payment Services no later than Friday, August 24, 2018.
-Payment of all charges incurred before the start of classes (August 29, 2018) is due immediately; unpaid accounts may be subject to the Non-Payment fee as well as service charges.
+Payment of Fall 2019 tuition and fees must be received in the Revenue and Receivables Department no later than Friday, August 23, 2019.
+Payment of all charges incurred before the start of classes (August 28, 2019) is due immediately; unpaid accounts may be subject to the Non-Payment fee as well as service charges.

-Payment of Spring 2019 tuition and fees must be received in the Office of Billing and Payment Services no later than Tuesday, January 8, 2019.
-Payment of all charges incurred before the start of classes (January 9, 2019) is due immediately; unpaid accounts may be subject to the Non-Payment fee as well as service charges.
+Payment of Spring 2020 tuition and fees must be received in the Revenue and Receivables Department no later than Tuesday, January 7, 2020.
+Payment of all charges incurred before the start of classes (January 8, 2020) is due immediately; unpaid accounts may be subject to the Non-Payment fee as well as service charges.

 Georgetown University does not issue paper bills.
 Electronic copies of the student bill are periodically posted online.
 Upon the issuance of a new bill, an email will be sent to the preferred email address on file (by default, this will be the student's Georgetown email address), as well as to the email addresses of any authorized user.
 The email itself is not a bill, but a notification that a new bill has been posted online at Student Account Services (accessible to students via MyAccess, and to authorized users via a stand-alone portal).

 In general, bills will be issued for active students with debit balances on a monthly basis.
 At the beginning of the fall and spring semesters, additional bills may be issued to ensure that students are kept fully apprised of changes to their accounts.
 Unofficial billing calendars, listing anticipated billing dates, will be posted online.

 The Revenue and Receivables Department accepts the following payment methods: